 In Uganda, we examined the feasibility of supplying quality vines from low virus pressure areas in the north to the high virus pressure areas in the south.
 We actually found that the current flow of vines is from the high virus pressure areas in the south to the more drought-prone low virus pressure areas in the north, because of the latter's high loss of planting material during the dry season.
 The maximum distance at which the sale of vines from low SPVD to high SPVD pressure areas is still profitable is 280 km, when using a 7-t lorry or 380 km when using a bus.
-Findings also revealed that it is cost effective for multipliers in the high SPVD pressure areas to buy pre-basic seed annually from pre-basic sources that are
+Findings also revealed that it is cost effective for multipliers in the high SPVD pressure areas to buy pre-basic seed annually from pre-basic sources that are within a 250-km radius for multiplication in open fields, rather than conserving seed in protected structures for 3 years, for annual multiplication in open fields.

 7 EGS in this context consists of the production of TC plantlets that are subsequently hardened, then cut and grown in a protected screenhouse to grow and multiply cuttings known as pre-basic seed.
 National programs often have the mandate for producing EGS for certain crops in their countries.
 Also, several national programs go one step further to produce basic seed, the next level of multiplication, which is typically carried out in an open field.

-Page 5 of 88

-SASHA Phase 2 Main Technical Report: FINAL

-July 2014-October 2019